Beyond Prompt-Induced Lies: Investigating LLM Deception on Benign Prompts

 \subsection{Contact Searching Question}

-Contact searching question (CSQ) can be formalized as a reachability task on a directed graph.
+CSQ can be formalized as a reachability task on a directed graph (with prompt examples in Appendix~\ref{apdx:csq-example}).
 Let $G=(V,E)$ be a directed graph where $V=\{v_1, \dots, v_n\}$ is a set of $n$ vertices representing unique individuals' names, and $E$ is a set of directed edges.
 The edge set $E$ is constructed from a given list of \textit{facts} of the form ``$v_i$ can contact $v_j$,'' which corresponds to a directed edge $(v_i, v_j) \in E$ for some $v_i, v_j \in V$.
-The LLM is prompted to solve the contact searching question under following \textbf{rules}: \begin{itemize}[leftmargin=2em] \item (Transitivity) If A can contact B and B can contact C, then A can contact C. \item (Asymmetry) If A can contact B, B is NOT guaranteed to be able to contact A. \item (Closure) If not specified in the facts that A can contact B, A cannot contact B. \end{itemize}
+The LLM is prompted to solve the contact searching question under following \textbf{rules}: \begin{itemize}[leftmargin=2em] \item \textbf{Transitivity}: \textit{If A can contact B and B can contact C, then A can contact C.} \item \textbf{Asymmetry}: \textit{If A can contact B, B is NOT guaranteed to be able to contact A.} \item \textbf{Closure}: \textit{If not specified in the facts that A can contact B, A cannot contact B.} \end{itemize}

 These rules establish that a question concerning a source vertex $v_s \in V$ and a target vertex $v_t \in V$ is a problem of determining the existence of a directed path from $v_s$ to $v_t$ in $G$.
 To control the task difficulty, we evaluate on two highly related question categories: Linked-List Question and Broken-Linked-List Question.
 Furthermore, each broken-linked-list question contains a follow-up question that is designed to test the consistency (deceptive behavior) of the LLM's response (Figure~\ref{fig:question-example}).
 This follow-up question is only applied to broken-list questions, since the specific fabricated edge is known, allowing for a targeted test of the LLM's consistency.